 Kawerak, Inc. (Kawerak) submits these comments in response to the Alaska Department of Natural Resources’ (DNR) Notice to the Public and Request for Information related to the activities set forth in the Alaska Multi-Agency Application for Permits to Mine in Alaska (APMA) for Suction Dredge & Reclamation in the Nome Mining District, near the community of Solomon, in Case No. F20242875 (Application).
 The Application sets forth IPOP, LLC’s (IPOP) proposal to operate a cutter head suction dredge on state mining claims in the Bonanza Channel located within Safety Sound near the Village of Solomon.
 Yet the content of IPOP’s

 Application already violates Federal and State subsistence requirements, and altogether fails to establish how the Project will serve the public interest.
 On these and other grounds, Kawerak strenuously opposes the Application, and asks that DNR deny the same.
-In a related proceeding, the U.S. Army Corps of Engineers (USACE, or Corps) arbitra1ily reversed its earlier denial of r PO P’s application to dredge under Section 404 of the Clean Water Act (CWA), and offered individual pennit #POA-2018-00123 (Corps Penn it) to IPOP to dredge and dispose of material in U.S. waters approximately 25 miles east of Nome, Alaska, in the
+In a related proceeding, the U.S. Army Corps of Engineers (USACE, or Corps) arbitrarily reversed its earlier denial of IPOP’s application to dredge under Section 404 of the Clean Water Act (CWA), and offered individual permit #POA-2018-00123 (Corps Penn it) to IPOP to dredge and dispose of material in U.S. waters approximately 25 miles east of Nome, Alaska, in the

 Bonanza Channel.